Murmurations of elliptic curves: Heuristic Classification

 \section{Heuristic Classification}

 In this section we will present a heuristic function for binary classification of elliptic curves of rank $\leq1$ and of rank $\ge 2$ for a fixed conductor range.
 The function will be {\em heuristic} in the sense that it is a simple function which approximates the classification.
-Still, we observe that high accuracy can be achieved.
+More precisely, the value of the function represents the probability of an elliptic having rank $\ge 2$ as a result of machine learning.
+Applying a threshold of $0.5$, this leads to a binary classification that achieves high accuracy.

+We offer some motivation for the heuristic function developed here as follows.
+The vast majority of elliptic curves have rank equal to $0$ or $1$.
+Empirically, on the LMFDB, of the $16494$ curves with conductor between $7500$ and $10000$, there are $15538$ with rank $0$ or $1$.
+In an asymptotic sense, it is conjectured that 50\% of all elliptic curves over $\mathbb{Q}$ have rank $0$ and 50\% have rank $1$ (for further discussion of the origins of this conjecture, see \cite[Introduction]{BS1}).
+It might therefore be natural to separate the task of rank classification into first distinguishing ranks $\geq2$ from those $\leq1$.
+Since our heuristic function is very simple, it can be readily used to get the probability for a given curve to have rank $\ge 2$.
+An alternative approach to classifying higher rank curves was developed in \cite{KV}.

 From Figure \ref{avg-3}, it is clear that the first several $a_p$-coefficients (on average) distinguish the case of rank $\leq1$ from that of rank $\ge 2$.
 This observation suggests that we use only the first 10 or so $a_p$-coefficients to perform logistic regression for fixed conductor ranges.
 Indeed, using just $(a_{p_1},a_{p_2},\dots,a_{p_{10}})=(a_2,a_3,\dots,a_{29})$, we were able to distinguish curves of rank $<2$ from curves of rank $\geq 2$ in the conductor range $[10000, 20000]$ with accuracy $\approx 0.95$.
 This was done on a balanced dataset of 3400 curves of each class.
 By reducing the conductor range to $[1, 10000]$ and to a dataset of 1970 curves of each class, we obtained accuracy $\approx 0.97$.